carpentries/carpentries.org-archive/_posts/2024/09/2024-09-30-announcing-intro-computational-thinking.md

 ---
 layout: page
 authors: ["Belinda Weaver"]
-teaser: "Introducing Computational Thinking, a new addition to our curriculum designed to teach people how to break problems down into computable steps before starting to code."
+teaser: "Introducing Computational Thinking, a new addition to our curriculum, is designed to teach people how to break problems down into computable steps before starting to code."
 title: "Library Carpentry Curriculum Advisory Committee Announces New Lesson: Introducing Computational Thinking"
-date: 2024-10-21
+date: 2024-10-23
 time: "09:00:00"
 tags: ["Lessons", "Library Carpentry"]
 ---